Week of February 28th

-Because we know that is essential, when it comes to medical issues and Covid concerns, should you wear a mask?
-Well, that IS the recommendation of the CDC and doctors.
+When it comes to medical issues and Covid concerns- Some people wear masks.
+We give them plenty of space and grace and try to help them protect themselves and their families from harm.
+Some do not, and we honor that as well.
+We know the recommendation of the CDC and doctors.
+We will make masks and distanced seating available, NOT because some official said we must, but to help those who need that protection.
 I know that everyone CANNOT wear a mask due to medical reasons having nothing to do with COVID-19, but for those who can, we certainly recommend it.
-We have created, and continue to use, options for those who wish a defined "socially distanced" seating environment.
 We show grace whether you wear or do not wear a mask, but we do ask for continued courtesy to respect personal space either way.

 Kids ministry continues to ask parents to not bring children who are sick.
 Of course, if you have children and are worried about potential COVID infections, we encourage you to keep them with you for service- kids are always welcome!
 Just as we have been doing for a while, we will not pass an offering plate, but instead encourage you to use the box, the safe drop or online giving.